Order of Visit: High Point #42

 I roped my hubby, Keith, into joining me for this mini-adventure and booked us an overnight stay at the Adirondack Loj for the evening before our hike.
 The Loj is a historic timber lodge built by the Adirondack Mountain Club in 1927, and it sits right on the edge of Heart Lake beside the trailhead for the Van Hoevenberg Trail.

 Waking up adjacent to the trailhead was one of the biggest benefits of staying at the Adirondack Loj the night before our Mt.
 Marcy hike.
-We’d have no tent or gear to pack up.
-And no long drive to the trail in the early morning hours.
+We had no tent or gear to pack up, and there was no long drive to the trail in the early morning hours.
 We just had to roll out of our bunks and hit the trail.

-I’d read plenty of online reviews about the trail and knew to expect spectacularly muddy conditions if it rained.
-So we made plans to get up at 5:30 am, and skip the Loj’s complimentary buffet breakfast, in hopes that we’d beat the inbound precipitation that supposed to descend on us around 8 am.
+I’d read plenty of online reviews about the trail, and I knew to expect spectacularly muddy conditions if it rained.
+So, we planned to get up at 5:30 am and skip the Loj’s complimentary buffet breakfast, with hopes that we’d beat the inbound precipitation that was supposed to descend on us around 8 am.

 Unfortunately, our best-laid plans didn’t work.
 It was already lightly raining as we packed our belongings in the car just after 6 am.
 We were definitely going to get wet today.
 There was no way around it!

 After signing in at the register, Keith and I set off down the Van Hoevenberg Trail.
-Some of our fellow guests at the Loj told us the trail would be really easy to follow, but we’d soon discover that there were a lot of little unmarked side trails that joined or intersected with our trail.
+Some of our fellow guests at the Loj told us the trail would be easy to follow, but we soon discovered there were plenty of little unmarked side trails that joined or intersected with our trail.

 The first few miles between the trailhead and the Marcy Dam were pretty easy and the grade was gentle.
 The trail was still mostly dirt here, as the rain hadn’t completely saturated the ground (like it would over the remainder of the morning).